The joy in waiting

 Relationships take work, and in order to do well on something you need to work carefully.
 Normally, humans want things according to their time and when it will most benefit them.
 We don’t think of how our wants may hurt others or how we need to consider others when we make major decisions.
 Frankly, it’s not always about you.

-When you’re in a romantic relationship you learn that it’s always about the other person: you have to put their needs first, you have to submit to them for peace in the relationship, you can’t always be right, you have to consider their feelings, and much more.
+When you’re in a romantic relationship you learn that it’s always about the other person: you have to put their needs first, you can’t always be right, you have to consider their feelings, and much more.

 I can be an impatient person and I thank God that Joshua has more patience than I do.
 He has taught me to hold back my words, to truly listen and to wait.